MartinGamesCZ/Newtonium/lib/README.md

 - [ ] Custom IPC
 - [ ] Internal client library
 - [ ] Support for building background services

+## Let me know
+If you featured Newtonium in your project, please let me know, I would love to see it.

+If you have featured Newtonium in some article, or video, please let me know, I would love to see it.

+## Contact me
+You can find my contact information on my [GitHub profile](https://github.com/MartinGamesCZ).

 ## Authors
 - [Martin Petr](https://github.com/MartinGamesCZ)